Public Way Use

 All BACP Public Way Use permit accounts and transactions have been migrated into the City of Chicago’s Inspections, Permitting & Licensing web portal.
 This new web portal improves the efficiency and effectiveness of Public Way Use permitting by allowing applicants and existing permittees to apply for new permits, renew existing permits, and pay fees (annual and outstanding debt) online.

-Existing permittees will need to create and log into the online portal in order to claim their existing permits and manage their account.
+Existing permittees will need to create an account and log into the online portal in order to claim their existing permits and manage their account.

 The BACP Public Way Use permitting web portal includes tutorials on how to create an account and claim a permit.
 Additionally, please visit this page for more information on how to obtain a sidewalk cafe permit.

 Hardcopy invoices for annual permit fees will no longer be mailed; all future invoices will instead be emailed and communicated through this new portal.
 As always, failure to pay permit fees or outstanding debt in a timely manner may result in penalties, including holds placed on the permittee’s business license(s).

-If you have questions related to creating a web account or facilitating your transaction, please reach BACP’s Public Way Use division at firstname.lastname@example.org or (312) 744-5430.
+If you have questions related to creating a web account or facilitating your transaction, please reach out to BACP’s Public Way Use division at email@example.com or (312) 744-5430.

-If your business has a sign, canopy, awning, bench, or anything that extends over, under or is on the public way, it requires a Public Way Use permit issued by the Department of Business Affairs and Consumer Protection (BACP) - Public Way Use (PWU) Unit.
-The process to obtain the permit requires City Council approval.
-There are many different types of public way uses including Sidewalk Cafés.
+If your business has a sign, canopy, awning, bench, or anything that extends over, under or is on the public way, it requires a Public Way Use permit issued by the Chicago Department of Business Affairs and Consumer Protection (BACP).
+Sidewalk Cafés require a Public Way Use permit, too.

 In addition to a Public Way Use permit, all business identifiers such as signs, awnings, canopies and banners are required to have a Department of Buildings sign construction permit.
 Only a licensed sign contractor may apply to obtain a sign construction permit.
 Please see the list of approved contractors.

-For temporary use of the public way due to construction, applicants must obtain a Construction Canopy Permit from the Chicago Department of Transportation.
+For temporary use of the public way related to construction, applicants must obtain a Construction Canopy Permit from the Chicago Department of Transportation.
 Information about this permitting process is available here.